cloudberrydb/bootcamp/000-cbdb-sandbox/README.md

 Before moving on to the installation steps, make sure that your environment meets the following requirements:

-Operating systems: CentOS 7.6, macOS
+- Operating systems: CentOS 7.6, macOS

-Required software: Docker Desktop
+- Required software: Docker Desktop

-Other dependencies: Git, SSH, internet connection
+- Other dependencies: Git, SSH, and internet connection

 ## Install on a standalone machine